canmom/canmom.github.io/_drafts/physics/2018-04-03-tsiolkovsky-rocket-equation.md

 Space is a very different environment to Earth.
 On Earth, there is always something around you: the ground, water, air.
 This gives you something to push off, so acceleration is easy.
 But friction and air resistance will always slow you down as you move around, so without constant work to maintain your speed, you will slow back down to a stop.

-In the vacuum of space, a spacecraft need not worry about friction, and it fly on forever at the same speed.
+In the vacuum of space, a spacecraft need not worry about friction, and it can fly on forever at the same speed without any work.
 However, when it wants to *change* its speed or direction, it has no convenient ground to push on.
 It has to do something else.

+### Assumed knowledge

+I'm assuming you know:
-**Assumed knowledge:** You need to know how to solve a mechanics problem by conserving momentum and transforming between reference frames, how to differentiate and partially differentiate a function, and how to solve an integral of the form $$\int\frac{1}{x}\dif x$$.
+ - how to solve a mechanics problem by conserving momentum and transforming between reference frames
+ - how to differentiate and partially differentiate a simple function
+ - how to solve an integral of the form $$\int\frac{1}{x}\dif x$$.

-In the process of this course, we'll see how to express conservation laws with the differential of a function.
+In the process of this course, we'll see
+ - how to express conservation laws with the differential of a function.

-## How to move in space
+## Question 1: How to move in a vacuum

 {% include captionedfigure.html alt="Two images of an astronaut and a large ball.
 In the first, they appear stationary, and the astronaut is marked as having mass M and the ball mass m.
 In the second image, the ball is moving to the right with speed v and the astronaut to the left with speed V" img="embed/physics/rocketequation/astronaut-ball-1.png" %}